openstack-archive/group-based-policy/doc/source/usage.rst

 ::

+   # Create Allow Action
+   gbp policy-action-create allow --action-type allow

-   #Create HTTP Rule
+   # Create HTTP Rule
    gbp policy-classifier-create web-traffic --protocol tcp --port-range 80 --direction in gbp policy-rule-create web-policy-rule --classifier web-traffic --actions allow

-   #Create HTTPs Rule
+   # Create HTTPs Rule
    gbp policy-classifier-create secure-web-traffic --protocol tcp --port-range 443 --direction in gbp policy-rule-create secure-web-policy-rule --classifier secure-web-traffic --actions allow

-   #WEB RuleSet
+   # WEB RuleSet
-   gbp ruleset-create web-ruleset --policy-rules web-policy-rule
+   gbp policy-rule-set-create web-ruleset --policy-rules web-policy-rule

 Step 1 creates a rule set describing a policy for a set of web servers.
 The rule set consists of a set of rules containing classifiers designed to match a portion of the traffic and actions for dealing with that traffic.
 Common actions include actions to allow or redirect traffic to a network service.